luoyunan/DTINet/README.md

 ## DTINet: A Network Integration Approach for Drug-Target Interaction Prediction
-DTINet is a new computational pipeline to predict novel drug-target interactions (DTIs) from heterogeneous network.
+DTINet is a computational pipeline to predict novel drug-target interactions (DTIs) from heterogeneous network.
 DTINet focuses on learning a low-dimensional vector representation of features for each node in the heterogeneous network, and then predicts the likelihood of a new DTI based on these representations via a vector space projection scheme.
+See preprint on [bioRxiv:100305](http://www.biorxiv.org/content/early/2017/03/20/100305).

 ### Quick start
 We provide an example script to run experiments on our dataset: